1. Statement of Policy

 After the conclusion of the meeting, the instructor will decide either to (i) consider the matter settled or; (ii) proceed with a formal case charging a violation of academic integrity.
 If the issue is resolved fully to the faculty member’s satisfaction, the case will proceed no further and it is considered closed.
-The faculty member will inform the chair of the AIC that the issue has been resolved.

 5. Procedures for Contested AI Cases

 In cases in which the student contests the charges, the case is referred to the Academic Integrity Committee (AIC).
 A hearing is also required when the sanction may create a significant loss to the student such as removal from the program.